Skip to main content

 Frequent deployments mean that the errors associated with failed deployments are reduced.
 In turn, this will increase overall customer satisfaction.

-In the 2021 State of DevOps report, DORA researchers revealed that elite teams deploy multiple times per day, high performers deploy between once per hour to once per day, and low performers have the deployment frequency between once a week to once a month.
-If you are on the lower end, you might want to consider increasing the frequency with which you deploy.
+In a 2021 State of DevOps report, DORA researchers revealed that elite teams deploy multiple times per day, high performers deploy between once per hour and once per day, and low performers have a deployment frequency between once a week and once a month.
+If you are on the lower end, you might want to consider increasing your deployment frequency.

 Related: 10 BEST DEVOPS DEPLOYMENT TOOLS FOR QA TEAMS